venesetrix/Cyber-Library/GCP Cloud Digital Leader.md

 Kubernetes, originally developed by Google, is an open-source platform for managing containerized workloads and services. **_Google Kubernetes Engine (GKE)_** is a managed Kubernetes service in the Cloud.
 Provides Web-GUI and API to manage containers.

 **_Cloud Run_** is a fully managed serverless platform to deploy and run containerized applications.
 Takes care of scaling and managing the infrastructure automatically.
 Ideal for running stateless applications that need to scale up and down quickly in response to traffic.

+**_Artifact Registry_** is a central repository for storing and managing build artifacts like container images and language packages.

 ### Serverless computing